moodleulpgc/moodle41ulpgc/theme/boost_union/README.md

 In this tab there are the following settings:

-##### Layout
+##### Page width

 ###### Course content max width

+With this setting, you can override Moodle's course content width without manual SCSS modifications.

+###### Medium content max width

+With this setting, you can override Moodle's default medium width without manual SCSS modifications.

+##### Content width

+###### H5P content bank max width

-With this setting, you can override Moodle's default content width without manual SCSS modifications.
+With this setting, you can override Moodle's H5P content bank width without manual SCSS modifications.

 #### Tab "Branding"

 In this tab there are the following settings:

+##### Logos

+###### Logo

+Here, you can upload a full logo to be used as decoration.
+This image is especially used on the login page.
+This image can be quite high resolution because it will be scaled down for use.

+###### Compact logo

+Here, you can upload a compact version of the same logo as above, such as an emblem, shield or icon.
+This image is especially used in the navigation bar at the top of each Moodle page.
+The image should be clear even at small sizes.

 ##### Favicon

 ###### Favicon

-Here, you can upload a custom image (.ico or .png format) that the browser will show as the favicon of your Moodle website.
+Here, you can upload a custom image that the browser will show as the favicon of your Moodle website.
 If no custom favicon is uploaded, a standard Moodle favicon will be used.

 ##### Background images